SamTremblay18/Hockey-Shot-Classification/README.md

 - Functions
   - You will find the technical details about the functions commented directly in the notebook.

-- Method 1: reframe to 576 and all sensors configuration
+- Method 1: reframe to 576 and all sensors configuration (ASC)
   - This approach was the first discussed and the most simple to manipulate the data.
 The 576 frames was determined by finding the slowest (most frames) shooting/pass trial and used as a reference.
 All shooting/pass trials under 576 frames were then added frames from the pre-shot, so that all trials were of 576 frames.
 The assumption was that the small addition of pre-shot (skating and stick-handling before the shot) was going to be negligible and would not negatively affect the model's accuracy while keeping 100% of the shooting/passing data.
   - After opening the data and the markers, a function (Preprocess_1) was created to run all the preprocessing step and it was stored into the P_processed1 dictionary.

-- Method 2: reframe to 576 and hands sensor configuration (BSC)
+- Method 2: reframe to 576 and hands sensor configuration (HSC)
   - This approach is the same as the first one with only one exception, it used only the two hand's sensor.